-Our worlds are subject to control by our thoughts; not even just a positive attitude influencing the course of a day, but even further.
+I tend to believe that our world is subject to control by our thoughts; not even just a positive attitude influencing the course of a day, but even further.
 For instance, the idea of the Tulsa, a pure energy form or spirit which is willed into life by our thoughts, focus, and obsession.

-In a world where our thoughts have an impact on the energy around us, and our personal outlook changes our overall perception of our surroundings, maybe we have just as much control over our own afterlife.
+According to this perspective, in a world where our thoughts have an impact on the energy around us, and our personal outlook changes our overall perception of our surroundings, maybe we have just as much control over our own afterlife.

 Any psychologist will tell you that we are all quick to lie to ourselves.